Accessibility statement for e:Vision

 • links to software or services including Canvas.

-For any of the third party products that you may issues with accessing, you may be able to find accessibility statements in searchBOX.
+For any of the third party products that you may have issues with accessing, you may be able to find accessibility statements in searchBOX.
 This is a free, comprehensive directory created by textBox to support accessible content.
 The University is not affiliated with searchBOX and is not responsible for its content.

 This statement was prepared on 16 September 2020.
 It was last reviewed on 11 September 2020.